swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/other-formatting-options.md

 ### Add Tables of Data

-To create a table, start a new paragraph and use dashes (`-`) to define columns, and pipes (`|`) as column separators.
+To create a table, start a new paragraph and use hyphens (`-`) to define columns, and pipes (`|`) as column separators.
 Construction of a table requires at least three rows: